bdecon/econ_data/bd_CPS/README.md

 ##### Contact me

-I would really appreciate feedback.
+I would really appreciate feedback, especially if you spot an error.
 I also welcome opportunities to work with people on projects that might make use of these notebooks.
 You can email me at brianwdew@gmail.com.

 -----